10 motorcycle safety tips so motorcyclists and drivers can share the roads safely — and prevent motorcycle accidents

 - Keep your motorcycle in safe condition: Using the safety and maintenance checks listed in your owner’s manual as a guide.

 – Steven M. Gursten is a motorcycle accident attorney and head of Michigan Auto Law.
 Steve has received the highest motorcycle injury settlement in the state, according to Michigan Lawyers Weekly.
-He frequently appears in the media on motorcycle safety and the repeal of Michigan’s motorcycle helmet law.
+He frequently appears in the media on providing motorcycle safety tips and the repeal of Michigan’s motorcycle helmet law.
 Steve is available for comment.